dotnet/AspNetCore.Docs/aspnet/conceptual-overview/aspnet.rst

 Web root
 --------

 The Web root of your application is the root location in your project from which HTTP requests are handled (ex. handling of static file requests).
-The Web root of an ASP.NET Core application is configured using the "webroot" property in your project.json file.

 Configuration
 -------------